EnriquePioRodicio/ejtf/README.md

 # Easy JSON Text Format

 A very simple text storage format for programmatic manipulation of text.
+The point of this format is not so that it can be rendered as is, but as translation medium when going between different text formats.

 The JSON file is a map with the following structure: